Yui Ogura: Career

 In 2009, Ogura performed the motion capture for Hatsune Miku in the game Hatsune Miku: Project DIVA.

-Ogura was a member of the Japanese idol duo YuiKaori with Kaori Ishihara.
-She was also a part of the idol unit StylipS (also with Ishihara, along with Arisa Noto and Maho Matsunaga), as well as pop group Happy Style Rookies.
+Ogura is a member of the Japanese idol duo YuiKaori with Kaori Ishihara and she was also a part of the idol unit StylipS (also with Ishihara, along with Arisa Noto and Maho Matsunaga), as well as pop group Happy Style Rookies.
 As a voice actress, Ogura has portrayed anime characters such as Hinata Hakamada in Ro-Kyu-Bu!, Yunoha Thru in Aquarion Evol, Kokona Aoba in Encouragement of Climb and Tsukiko Tsutsukakushi in The "Hentai" Prince and the Stony Cat.
-As a solo artist, Ogura's single Raise was used as the ending theme for the anime Campione!, and reached number 8 on the Oricon chart in 2012.
-Other character songs that Ogura sang for the anime characters she had voiced for have also charted.

-In 2016, Ogura changed agencies from Sigma Seven to Clare Voice.
+She is also active as a solo artist, having charted with numerous songs, including anime theme songs.

 On March 31, 2017, it was announced that YuiKaori would halt activity on June 30 so that Ogura and Ishihara could focus on their solo careers.
-On June 30, 2017, YuiKaori went on a hiatus.
 Ogura graduated Showa Women's University with a bachelor's degree in Psychology in March 2018.
-On January 1, 2019, it was announced that Ogura has signed back with UP-FRONT under Just Production as a voice actress.
-Ogura left Just Production on March 31, 2021, and transferred to Atomic Monkey on April 1, 2021.
-Later that year, her song "Fightin★Pose" was used as the first opening theme to the anime series The Great Jahy Will Not Be Defeated!.

-Ogura left Atomic Monkey on April 1, 2022 and transferred to Style Cube on the same day.
-In August 2022, Ogura announced that she switched to Nippon Columbia as her record label.
+On April 1, 2022, Ogura transferred to Style Cube and on August 15, Ogura announced that she switched to Nippon Columbia as her record label.